 Acne can also be due to hidden food sensitivities, most commonly dairy.
 Dairy can be very congestive and inflammatory and is a source of hormones that can disrupt hormones and skin health, even if organic.
 Eggs, soy, gluten, and corn are also culprits.
 Try cutting those out for 30 days and then reintroducing them one at a time to see if they cause reactions.
 Food sensitivities also contribute to leaky gut, so determining what you react to is important.

 Hormones are also a potential culprit in acne prone skin.
 In women, PCOS (polycystic ovarian syndrome) is a main cause of acne; one of the main signs is high testosterone and estrogen levels that can contribute to acne and facial hair.
 Testosterone is an androgenic (male) hormone that can produce excess sebum (oil) and contribute to oily skin and acne.
 Changing your diet and especially avoiding estrogenic foods (dairy, conventional meat & eggs, soy) and xenoestrogenic chemicals and cosmetics will help.
 Certain herbs such as vitex can balance estrogen-progesterone ratio.
-Check out this awesome e-book, PCOS Unlocked, all about treating PCOS naturally.

 Clean Up Your Environment